tiagodeoliveira/tiagodeoliveira.github.io/posts/resume.md

 → Pioneer of Docker containerization for both testing and production deployments

-→ Built the 'FireFighter' rotation system for distributed support—still in use today
+→ Built the "FireFighter" rotation system and escaltion matrix for distributed support — still in use today

 ### Senior Software Engineer | Enterprise Systems
 **Dell Technologies**
 *October 2013 - December 2014*

-→ First recipient of 'Application Development Quality Award' for removing thousands of lines of dead code
+→ First recipient of "Application Development Quality Award" for removing thousands of lines of dead code

 → Selected for Agile Committee—one of first teams successfully implementing SCRUM at Dell